ctowen/titanium-frd/simplex.md

 Log into the host as wrsroot, with password wrsroot.

 The first time you log in as wrsroot, you are required to change your password.
-For the kit we are using the default password **FRD4you!**
+For the kit we are using the default password **Wrs20!7cto**

-TODO - is there a better default password?

 ```
 Changing password for wrsroot.